TULSA, Okla.–(BUSINESS WIRE)–Williams (NYSE: WMB) today announced its financial results for the three months ended March 31, 2018.

 - Our ability to successfully expand our facilities and operations;

-- The impact of operational and developmental hazards, unforeseen interruptions, and the availability of adequate insurance coverage for such interruptions;
+- The impact of operational and developmental hazards, unforeseen interruptions, and the availability of adequate insurance coverage;

-- The impact of existing and future laws, regulations, the regulatory environment, environmental liabilities, and litigation, as well as our ability to obtain permits and achieve favorable rate proceeding outcomes;
+- The impact of existing and future laws (including, but not limited to, the Tax Cuts and Jobs Act of 2017), regulations (including, but not limited to, the FERC’s “Revised Policy Statement on Treatment of Income Taxes” in Docket No. PL17-1-000), the regulatory environment, environmental liabilities, and litigation, as well as our ability to obtain necessary permits and approvals, and achieve favorable rate proceeding outcomes;

 - Our costs and funding obligations for defined benefit pension plans and other postretirement benefit plans;